ceowapp/rocscience-test2/README.md

 # Web Debugging Challenge 2 - README

-This document outlines the fixes applied to resolve issues in the Web Debugging Challenge 2 project.
+This document outlines the issues encountered and fixes applied to resolve problems in the Web Debugging Challenge 2 project.

 ## Issues and Fixes